Eternal-Wanderer-Vegetable/Eternal-Wanderer-Vegetable/README.md

 ### 📫 Reach Me

 - 📧 1694717255@qq.com
-    - If you sell this, at least split the profit.(Just kidding — nobody reads this, why would anyone sell it? :D)
+    - If you flip this email, I want 50%.
+(Kidding — who even reads these?
+No one's buying this. :D)
     - **If you're an HR/Collaborator with interesting AI/Python projects, serious emails are highly welcomed!**
 - 🔄 Last updated: Whenever I find a new free credit (or a will to live)